Two colleagues smiling and collaborating at a desk in a bright office, one working on a laptop while the other takes notes.

 How a closed credit card account may impact your credit score

-A closed credit card may have consequences for your credit score and can impact your score in several ways.
-Typically, an account in good standing remains on your report for 10 years after closing, while one with negative information falls off after seven years.
+A closed card may have consequences for your credit score and can impact your score in several ways.
+Typically, an account in good standing remains in your report for 10 years after closing, while one with negative information falls off after seven years.
 That means closing a credit card doesn’t necessarily affect the length of your credit history right away.
 However, closing an older card may bring down the average ages of your accounts.

 Your credit utilization ratio plays a key role in determining your credit scores.
 When a credit card account closes, you decrease your overall available credit (usually by that card’s credit limit).
 If you have any balances on any credit cards, your credit utilization ratio increases when your available credit decreases.
 This could lower your credit score.